Menu

 org-mode has an out-of-the-box beamer export module.
 Hence Emacs and LaTeX is all you need to generate beamer slides

-I have documented below my observations.
-You can download the file org2beamer.zip to see my test and configuration files.
+I have documented below my settings, customisations and observations.
+You can download the file ./org2beamer.zip to see my test and configuration files.

 Manifest